fjcu-ee-islab/MET/README.md

-This repository contains the official code from __Motion event transformer__.
+This repository contains the official code from __Motion event transformer: Action Recognition Based on Event Transformer with Motion__.

 ### Repository requirements